Tripsglamour/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the last 10 lines of etc/passwd
 Display the first 10 lines of a file
 Script that displaces the rhird line of a file
-A shell script that creates a file name
+A shell script that creates a file nam shell script that creates a file namee